Board of Directors

 Born and raised in Philadelphia, PA, Alicia puts a little bit of “brotherly love” into everything she does.

 She is a graduate of the S.I.
 Newhouse School of Public Communications at Syracuse University where she studied Television, Radio, & Film.
 She now works as a freelance editor, producer, videographer, and photographer.

 Alicia was diagnosed with ulcerative colitis at the age of 14 and when she was re-diagnosed with Crohn's Disease at 22, Girls With Guts was just starting out.
 Her passion for GWG was instantaneous as she had not had that kind of support before.

-She has been on the board of Girls With Guts since 2013 starting out as Director of Multimedia, and recently becoming the new President.
+She has been on the board of Girls With Guts since 2013 starting out as Director of Multimedia, and recently became the new President.
 She’s always had a knack for bringing ideas to life and that is where her passion and Girls With Guts merged.
 If she’s not helping to coordinate the annual Girls With Guts retreat or furthering the overall vision, you can catch her raising awareness about her personal IBD journey whenever she can.

 From a small town in southeastern Massachusetts, Sarah has a bachelor of fine arts in photography from Lesley University and is currently a photographer primarily working with newborns.
 She loves to read, listen to true crime podcasts, and spend time with her three guinea pigs and bunny.